unifiedinbox/ue-docs/source/index.md

 ```

-This endpoint lists connection info.
+This endpoint will list connectors info.
+This api call should be authenticated with the key and secret of the user.

 ### HTTP Request